 - ¼ cup finely chopped red onion

-In a small bowl, combine the cottage cheese, mayonnaise, parsley, onion, and salt.
-Add a few generous turns of your pepper grinder.
+In a small bowl, combine the cottage cheese, mayonnaise, parsley, and onion.
+Add several generous turns with your pepper grinder.
 Stir well and serve with cut up raw vegetables and/or crackers.